- History and Credits

 New August 19, 2004

-The latest version of canonical Csound for Mac OS has been released on Sourceforge!!
-Binary and source code releases are available from the Csound Sourceforge project.
+Csound 4.23f12 was the last version of canonical Csound 4 for Mac OS.
+Binary and source code packages are available below and may also still be available from the Csound Sourceforge project.

 See the release notes on Sourceforge or the information in the distribution itself for full details of the changes in Csound 4.23f12 for Macs.